slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

-CHALLENGE: there are same people acting stupid though.
+HOWEVER, there are same people acting stupid though.
 Easy wins if you can identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*